okrzanowska/lectures-advanced-programming/README.md

 3. You could choose any numbers you want to add in the URL.
 4. Try to add your own controller in the solution.
-5. You could modify 'Properties -> LaunchSettings.json' to use different ports on your local host machine.
+5. You could modify 'Properties -> LaunchSettings.json' to use different ports on your local host machine if you wish.